 Sprinkle the venison cubes with seasoned salt and pepper.
 Roll the pieces in flour to coat.

-Heat 2 tablespoons of oil in a skillet over high heat; sear venison pieces on all sides.
+If you have a slow cooker with a saute feature, heat 2 tablespoons of olive oil in the slow cooker and sear the venison on all sides.
+Then remove and sautee the mushrooms.
+If not, heat 2 tablespoons of oil in a skillet over high heat; sear venison pieces on all sides.
 Place the venison in the slow cooker.

 If using fresh mushrooms, add a little more oil or butter to the skillet and saute the mushrooms, stirring, for about 4 to 5 minutes.